-Where a wholesaler should bring you a deal that’s ready to close, a bird dog might use all of the techniques mentioned to get you a lead, leaving it up to you to follow up and close the deal.
+Whereas a wholesaler should bring you a deal that is ready to close, a bird dog might use all of the techniques mentioned in this article to get you a lead, usually just the property address and condition, leaving it up to you to follow up and close the deal.

-Consequently, the finder’s fee will be commensurate with how early in the process the lead is.
+Consequently, the finder’s fee will be commensurate with how early in the property acquisition process the lead is.

 Other Investors Like You